teppokoivula/ProcessChangelog/README.md

 **Data Max Age**

 * Defines how long collected data is kept before being removed automatically.
-* Please note that automatic cleanup requires LazyCron module!
+  Please note that automatic cleanup requires LazyCron module!
 * Default: forever (no automatic cleanup)

+### Process Changelog RSS

+**Key**

+* Key required to view the public changelog RSS feed; if omitted, the feed won't be available.
+Please note that the key has to be at least 10 characters long.
+* Default: null (feed not available)

 ## Roadmap